lz1asl/CaveSurvey/README.md

 ================

 [CaveSurveyBTEmulator](https://github.com/lz1asl/CaveSurveyBTEmulator) is utility project that helps us to emulate the communication with Bluetooth measurement devices that we don't currently have while developing.

+[CaveSurveyReports](https://github.com/lz1asl/CaveSurveyReports) allows you to report an issue and attach the logs from within CaveSurvey.